SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Each line has a baseline set.
 Each box potentially has a first/last baseline set which is the baseline set of the first/last line of box.
 The alignment baseline is a baseline in its baseline set, generally the dominant baseline (within a shared alignment context).
-Boxes have a <dfn>shared alignment context </dfn> when they are either (no mixing and matching) table cells, grid items and flex items of the same inline base axis (though not direction), or between grid items of the same block flow axis (though not direction)
+Boxes have a »shared alignment context « when they are either (no mixing and matching) table cells, grid items and flex items of the same inline base axis (though not direction), or between grid items of the same block flow axis (though not direction)
 A baseline-sharing group where they share an alignment context, as long as they have compatible baseline alignment preferences.
 Two boxes have compatible baseline alignment preferences if they have the same block flow direction and the same baseline alignment preferences or opposite block flow direction and opposite baseline alignment preferences.
 The first and last values give a box a baseline alignment preference: either “first” or “last”, respectively.